panbhag/niranjan/README.md

 Interface is same as https://github.com/mquan/cortex with immutability added.

 # Quickstart
-Creat a niranjan new Niranjan object
+Creat a new Niranjan object, note that we are not using the new keyword.
 ```javascript
 var rawData = {a: 100, b:{c: 200} };